rauc/rauc/docs/reference.rst

   mark-bad other' after marking the currently booted slot as good.
   This means that the other slot(s) is/are no longer eligible for fallback.

+``bundle-fallback-download`` (optional)
+  If set to ``true``, allow fallback to bundle download if streaming install initialization is failed, for example server failed to response ranged request.

 .. _keyring-section:

 ``[keyring]`` Section